nicktwhalen/gerrymanderer/README.md

 # Gerrymanderer

-A game that plays with the concept of gerrymandering.
+A game that teaches and plays with the concept of gerrymandering.

 ## Getting Started